 On the other hand, the Bengals were the obvious underdogs since their QB Joe Burrow was in an uncertain position so that greatly affected their probabilities of winning, too.
 Thus, it led to the team being the underdog.

 Patriots -165 / Giants +140

-One might think that with NFL moneyline being a simple and outright bet, there could be no strategy you can apply to it.
-However, the technique in placing a good moneyline bet is understanding the odds beyond what the bookies show you.
+One might think that with the NFL moneyline being a simple and outright bet, there could be no strategy you can apply to it.
+However, the technique for placing a good moneyline bet is understanding the odds beyond what the bookies show you.

 There are two things that you should remember: one, is that the closer the gap between the ods of the two teams, the less certain the game outcome is.
 This is why betting on the underdog can be profitable, in an uncertain game either side has a good chance of winning but by betting on the underdog you'll get a higher return on investment.

 However, if one team is almost certain to win, the gap between the odds gets wider as there is less risk involved.
 This is why NFL moneyline betting, and sports betting in general, is all about finding value in your wagers.